Hydramata/hydramata.github.com/_drafts/vision-statement.md

 - [Hydra Remote Identifier](https://github.com/projecthydra-labs/hydra-remote_identifier) is a reference implementation for integrating with a DOI provider.

 ### 15. Works, Files, and Collections can belong to Administrative Contexts.

+- An administrative context is a way of organizing works, files, and collections in Hydramata.
+- Administrative contexts may have a subset or a superset of work types available to the general holdings.
+- Roles can be created that are specific to an administrative context.
+- Administrative contexts will be represented as facet values in the discovery interface.
+	- Administrative contexts are expected to map to organizational structures in the implementing institution.
+As such they may be nested in the facet listing.
+This nesting does not imply permission inheritance from parent administrative contexts to child ones.